 NOTE: The BCB drive signal and external battery temperature signal must be carried through shielded cables, and both sides of the shielding coat must be securely connected to the enclosure.

-The list of definable input dry contact functions are provided in Table 4.11 on the facing page.
+The list of definable input dry contact functions provided in Table 4.20 below.